mabushaireh/HDICloner/README.md

 ## Output Explained

 The output folder arquitecture is displayed in the image below.
-Each time the module is run a new directory with the current timestamp is created under a directory tree structure containing the subscription ID and cluster DNS name.
-The ARM folder contains the template for all resources that are part of the cluster creation template inclusing the storage, vnet, Ambari and hive database information and any custom action scrips.
+Each time the module is run, a new directory with the current timestamp is created under a directory tree structure containing the subscription ID and cluster DNS name.

+The ARM folder contains the json files for all resources that are part of the cluster ARM template including the storage, vnet, Ambari and hive database information and any custom action scrips.

 The HDP folder contains the environment and custom configuration files.

-The Nodes folder stores information about the headnodes, worker nodes and zookeeper nodes that are part of the HDInsight cluster.
+The Nodes folder stores information about all the headnodes, worker nodes and zookeeper nodes that are part of the HDInsight cluster.

 ![Artifacts/HLA.png](/Artifacts/Output.png)